achitaan/Quantara/backend/README.md

      id UUID PRIMARY KEY,
      identifier VARCHAR(255) UNIQUE NOT NULL,
      metadata JSONB,
-     createdAt TIMESTAMP,
+     "createdAt" TIMESTAMP,
-     updatedAt TIMESTAMP
+     "updatedAt" TIMESTAMP
    );
    ```

    > **Note:**
-   > - Column names are case-sensitive.
+   > - Column names are case-sensitive and must match exactly what Chainlit expects.
-   > - You may want to remove duplicate columns (e.g., `createdAt` vs `created_at`) for consistency.
+   > - Do **not** include duplicate or snake_case columns (e.g., `created_at`, `uuid_id`).
+   > - If you previously created the tables with extra columns, drop and recreate them as above.

 4. **Set Permissions**
    As a superuser, run: